How to Make the Perfect Negroni Sbagliato Cocktail

 Our Negroni Sbagliato

 Our delicious Negroni Sbagliato cocktail kit, with bitter, aromatic top notes and sparkling lift is crafted in Italy by leading Mixologist, Patrick Pistolesi of Drink Kong, Rome, ranked 16th in the World’s 50 Best Bars.
 Our premium, carefully balanced ingredients are accompanied by select Pasqua Prosecco to offer you the right amount of sparkle for a cocktail that will satisfy your taste buds from the first sip.
-All you have to do is shake your premixed cocktail pack containing premium Cocchi Storico Vermouth di Torino, Campari and Angostura Bitters, pour into a tumbler and top up with the Prosecco.
+All you have to do is shake your premixed cocktail pack containing premium Cocchi Storico Vermouth, Campari and Angostura Bitters, pour into a tumbler and top up with the Prosecco.
 This bar-quality cocktail kit saves you from having to select and mix ingredients or start fiddling with bottle,. so you can spend more quality time with your guests.
 Our kit is available in the Duty Free at an airport near you.

 Classic Negroni lovers might also enjoy our gin cocktail gift sets with all our great core cocktails and some innovative spins on classics or If you’re also looking to add to your home bar, take a peek at our menu and let us inspire you for your weekend with friends.
 Cheers!